darkmuck/darkmuck.github.io/about.md

 ### Work

-I currently work for Microsoft as an Apps Consultant, and in the past for ComputerAid as a Software Architect, TecPort Solutions, Pennsylvania State University, Penn State Milton S. Hershey Medical Center, and PerformCare.
+Thoughts, ideas, words, etc on this site are my own and are not associated with any workplace.
+However, I currently work for Microsoft as an Apps Consultant, and in the past for ComputerAid as a Software Architect, TecPort Solutions, Pennsylvania State University, Penn State Milton S. Hershey Medical Center, and PerformCare.

 ### Contact